OArbili/TTTS/.ipynb_checkpoints/readme-checkpoint.md

 The TTTS project is organized as follows to ensure ease of use, reproducibility of results, and a clear understanding of the project's components:

 - `code/`: Contains the implementation of the TTTS algorithm.
-  - `TTTSClassifier.py`: The main class implementing the TTTS methodology.
+  - `MonteCarloDecisionTreeClassifier.py`: The main class implementing the TTTS methodologies.
 This classifier introduces a probabilistic approach to decision-making in decision trees, using Monte Carlo simulations.
 - `data/`: Includes the 50 datasets used for experiments.
 These datasets are utilized to demonstrate the effectiveness and robustness of the TTTS methodology against adversarial attacks.
-- `experiments/`: Contains scripts and notebooks for running the experiments outlined in the paper.
+- `experiments/`: Contains notebooks for running the experiments outlined in the paper.
 This folder allows users to reproduce the results and to understand the impact of TTTS on model performance and robustness.
 - `paper/`: Includes a PDF file of the original research article.
 This provides users with direct access to the theoretical background, empirical analysis, and insights derived from the research.'